 So, you’ve got a warning light on your dash and not sure what to do.

 Your car is an extraordinary piece of engineering.
-In fact, you might be surprised to know that the technology within the vehicle you carry out your daily commute in, is more akin to an airline jet than a car of just a few years ago.
-And has dozens of computers to keep your vehicle systems operating smoothly.
+In fact, you might be surprised to know that the technology within your vehicle is more akin to an airline jet than a car of just a few years ago.
+It has dozens of computers to keep your vehicle systems operating smoothly.

 But what happens when a fault occurs?
 How do you know that a system requires attention?
 Enter your dashboard warning system.